eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 `re` treats failure as an acceptable possibility and returns `None`, rather than raising an exception.
 I'm not sure whether this was the right thing to do or not, but off the top of my head I can't think of too many other Python interfaces that _sometimes_ return `None`.

-Some languages go entirely the opposite direction and make _everything_ an expression, including block constructs like `if`.
-In those languages, it makes sense for assignment to be an expression, for consistency with everything else.

-**Assignment's an expression:** ACS, C#, D, Java, JavaScript, Perl, PHP, Swift.
+**Freedom of expression:** ACS, C#, Go, Java, JavaScript, Perl, PHP, Swift.

-**Everything's an expression:** Ruby, Rust.

-**Assignment's a statement:** Inform 7, Lua, Python, Unix shells.
+**Makes a statement:** Inform 7, Lua, Python, Unix shells.

 **Special mention:** BASIC uses `=` for both assignment _and_ equality testing — the meaning is determined from context.
+D allows variable _declaration_ as an expression, so `if (int x = 3)` is allowed, but regular assignment is not.
 Functional languages generally don't have an assignment operator.
-Rust has a special `if let` block that explicitly combines assignment with pattern matching, which is way nicer than the C approach.
+Ruby makes everything an expression, so assignment might as well be too.
+Rust makes everything an expression, but assignment evaluates to the useless `()` value (due to ownership rules), so it's not actually useful.
+Rust and Swift both have a special `if let` block that explicitly combines assignment with pattern matching, which is way nicer than the C approach.

 ## No hyphens in identifiers